shubhamsahu03/Password_Manager/README.md

 ## Warning / Precaution

-- You should MYSQL installed in your system.
+- You should have MYSQL installed in your system.